andresporras3423/tic-tac-toe-ruby/README.md

 ## Built With

-- Ruby
+- Ruby.

-#### and deployed to GitHub
+#### And deployed to GitHub

 ## Unit tests

-- In the terminal, go to the project folder and type 'rspec' to run the tests
+- In the terminal, go to the project folder and type 'rspec' to run the tests.

 ## Future improvements

-- Allow to change player names when a new game will begin
+- Allow to change player names when a new game will begin.
-- add 'choose first player' option to allow defining which player will play first
+- Add 'choose first player' option to allow defining which player will play first.

 ## Project Presentation (VIDEO)